Natural, non-toxic sunburn remedies for instant relief

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 I only recommend products I love!
 More info here.

-Here are some natural sunburn remedies you can DIY easily and quickly for immediate sunburn relief!
+Here are some natural sunburn remedies you can DIY easily and quickly for instant sunburn relief!
 Stick around til the end for some recommendations on non-toxic sunscreens that really work too- so that you don’t make the same mistake next time. =)

 Lavender and coconut oil